Skiing Peace River Brings Joy out of Misery

 Like Our Facebook Page

-PEACE REGION, AB - Day and night, earth and sky, history and the future, the north contains so many dualisms in its dancing auroras, the kind you can see lighting up the firmament in Peace River on a clear night — green, orange, yellow, purple — visible with the naked eye as you stand beneath the corona, on the road to a place called Misery.
+Peace River, AB - Day and night, earth and sky, history and the future, the north contains so many dualisms in its dancing auroras, the kind you can see lighting up the firmament in Peace River on a clear night — green, orange, yellow, purple — visible with the naked eye as you ski beneath the corona, on the road to a place called Misery.

+Morning.
 The sun rises on Peace River, as mist lifts from the water and town slowly stirs.
 Golden rays kiss Judah Hill as Zahra and Robyn Robertson look on.
 There is a call that emanates silently from the land, the kind poets have written about, and it is calling on Robyn and Zahra today.
+Snowboards in tow, they've come to lay their claim to Misery Mountain.

-Their destination is Misery Mountain, a ski area with a name so perfectly northern it could have been christened by Robert Service.
+Misery Mountain: a ski area with a name so perfectly northern it could have been christened by Robert Service.
 Pulling up to the lodge, with its grey-brown river stone, bright red roof and locally made stained glass, the place exudes warmth.
 Sticker-style lift tickets on triangle metal wickets are still in use here.

 The ski hill is a great equalizer.
 Robyn may have more years of snowboarding on her daughter and an advantage in physical development, but Zahra has the fearlessness of youth on her side.